zeisss/sickbridge/README.md

 INSTALL
 =======
 1. Grab the code and unpack somewhere
-2. Enable WebInterface for JDownloader (We currently do not use the RemoteControl API)
+2. Enable Remote for JDownloader
 3. Run the sickbridge.py script once to create the default configuration file in your users home folder (~/.sickbridge).
 4. Edit the config file to match the URLs of your setup
 5. Run sickbridge.py again